 The way up took a lot of strength and time for I have to fight gravity.
 BUT I DID IT!
-The view is beyond words despite the gloomy sky.
+The view was beyond words despite the gloomy sky.
 Looking at the river down where we started, I can’t help but be proud of myself (esp. my legs and arms) for doing a good job and achieving to be on top (literally).
-And it is also there that I understood why people crave adrenaline because seriously it felt great.
+And it was also there that I understood why people crave adrenaline because seriously it felt great.

 - The way to Daraitan is not cemented so better bring a big car.